Xen0byte/har-viewer/README.md

 1. Visit [https://develerik.github.io/har-viewer](https://develerik.github.io/har-viewer)
 2. Open a `.har` file
    - Option 1: Open a file from your local device
    - Option 2: Open a file from a remote url
 3. Analyze your file

+_If you don't know how to generate `.har` files, see [here](./docs/generate.md)._

 ## Roadmap